‘General Hospital’ Spoilers: Jason Morgan Claims Family And Assets, Drew Struggles To Adjust To New Identity

 Monica (Leslie Charleson) has stated that she would protect Drew’s interest as a member of the family.

-One person who would be concerned about the impact of the redistribution of ELQ stocks is Ned (Wally Kurth), who has been scheming to secure the position of ELQ CEO.
+One person who would be concerned about the impact of the redistribution of ELQ stocks is Ned (Wally Kurth), who has been scheming to secure the position of ELQ CEO, according to Celeb Dirty Laundry.

 Fans will also recall that the Corinthos family holds a stake in ELQ.
 Sonny invested in Edward’s conglomerate in the late 1990s and his adoptive son, Michael (Chad Duell), currently works with the company after he decided he did not want to become involved in Sonny’s mob business.